GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 - @fig:ssl:sota:tf_representations:spectrogram shows the power spectrogram of the signal received by the left microphone: $20 log abs(X_1 [m, k])$.
 - @fig:ssl:sota:tf_representations:ild and @fig:ssl:sota:tf_representations:ipd show the binaural cues, computed from @eq:simulator:background:def_ild and @eq:simulator:background:def_ipd respectively.

+#block(breakable: false)[
   #draft[
     Potential additions:
     - SotA on works that use ILD/IPD to do SSL/denoising/Speech enhancement...
     - Introduction of more advanced binaural features such as GCC-PHAT
     - More precise formalism of the different notions.
 For example, I foresee some weakness in the #acr("ATF") introduction.
+  ]
 ]